Where is Bhutan?

 All International tourists wishing to enter Bhutan require a visa which must be pre-arranged through a license Bhutanese Tour Operator or one of their international partners.
 Visa clearance must be obtained through your tour operator prior to travel.

 How much does the visa cost?

 International tourist visas a cost of USD $40 applies.
-This can be paid in advance to you tour operator or travel agent.
-For Indian passport (or VIC) holders, Bangladeshi nationals and persons from the Maldives there is no cost incurred.
+This can be paid in advance to your tour operator or travel agent.

 How do I get to Bhutan?

 There are a number of airports where you can fly into Bhutan from (Thailand – Bangkok; Nepal – Kathmandu; Singapore and India – Delhi, Kolkata, Bodh Gaya, Dhaka, Guwahati).
 At present Drukair, the nation airline and Bhutan Airlines operate flights in and out of the country.
 Also, there are three land border crossings which you can travel into the kingdom overland.
 All crossings are along the Indian border only – Phuentsholing, Gelephu and Samdrup Jongkhar.
 All travel arrangements to Bhutan must be made through a local tour operator like ourselves and we will also be able to charter the flight or arrange for tickets or we will be able to make arrangements for your private jets if you wish to bring it.